How to Change Song Lyrics for Free with AI

 In the DIY Lyric Editor

-Same feature exists inside the V3 editor tool when you're working on a project.
+Same feature exists inside the lyric-swap editor when you're working on a project.
 As mentioned above, you can highlight any line and request AI-assisted rewrites.
-The AI understands syllable matching, stress patterns, and natural phrasing — the things that separate lyrics that sound right when sung from lyrics that look good on paper but sound awkward in the song.
+The AI understands syllable matching, stress patterns, and natural phrasing.
+The things that separate lyrics that sound right when sung from lyrics that look good on paper but sound awkward in the song.

 Ready to Transform Your First Song?